Frontend & backend logs, unified and linked to sessions

 Frontend logs auto-capture

-The recorder hooks console.log/warn/error/info.
+The recorder hooks console.warn and console.error (opt-in per-site).
 Every call is captured with timestamp, source location, and the current sessionId.

 Backend logs via POST or transport